ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 [GCC]: https://gcc.gnu.org

-## Ceedling Tasks
+## Ceedling Command Line & Build Tasks

+Once you have Ceedling installed, you always have access to `ceedling help`.

+And, once you have Ceedling installed, you have options for project creation using Ceedling’s application commands:

+* `ceedling new <name> <destination>`
+* `ceedling examples` to list available example projects and `ceedling example <name> <destination>` to create a readymade sample project whose project file you can copy and modify.

-Once you have Ceedling installed and a project file, Ceedling tasks go like this:
+Once you have a Ceedling project file and a project directory structure for your code, Ceedling build tasks go like this:

+* `ceedling test:MyCodeModule`, or
 * `ceedling test:all`, or
-* `ceedling release`, or, if you fancy,
+* `ceedling release`, or, if you fancy and have the GCov plugin enabled,
-* `ceedling --verbosity=obnoxious clobber test:all gcov:all release`
+* `ceedling clobber test:all gcov:all release --log --verbosity=obnoxious`

 ## Quick Start Documentation